 Students who have been dismissed a second time have no right of appeal and must reapply to the College after waiting one full academic year.

 Any notice of academic warning or probation will appear on a student’s Degree Progress Report (DPR)

 Notification.
 A notification of warning, probation, or dismissal will be sent to the student’s official Purchase email address prior to the commencement of the next semester.
 Any communication of probation may also include conditions for continued of study at Purchase (e.g. participating on athletic teams, holding a student government position).

 Probation.
 As noted above, the Academic Review Committee has the right to set forth conditions on a student’s probation.
 Students are encouraged to work with their advisors to devise an appropriate course load and to attain a balance between study and other activities.

 Dismissal.
 The first time a student is dismissed they can appeal for a reversal of the decision.
 Any student whose appeal is denied or who chooses not to appeal will not be allowed to return to the university for two full semesters.
 A summer session is not considered a full semester, and a dismissed student may not enroll in any classes during a summer session.
 For example, a dismissal following the spring semester means that the student will be required to remain out for the subsequent fall, spring, and summer semesters.

 A student who is dismissed for a second time will not be permitted to reapply to Purchase.

-Nonmatriculated or Visiting students who have attempted 12 or more credits will be academically dismissed if their cumulative GPA is below 2.0.
-They may appeal in writing for a Waiver of Academic Dismissal to the Registrar.
+Nonmatriculated or visiting students who have attempted 12 or more credits will be academically dismissed if their cumulative GPA is below 2.0.
+They may appeal in writing for a Waiver of academic dismissal to the Academic Review Committee.
 A waiver will be granted only once.
-Students granted a waiver will remain on Academic Probation.
+Students granted a waiver will remain on academic probation.
 If a waiver is not granted, dismissed students will not be permitted to re-enroll until two semesters have elapsed (not including winter or summer sessions) and only after the Registrar has reviewed and approved the request.